cran/ggstatsplot/README.md

 **Using `ggscatterstats()` in R Notebooks or R Markdown**

-If you try including a `ggscatterstats()` plot inside an `R Notebook` or `R Markdown` code chunk, you’ll notice that the plot doesn’t get output.
-In order to get a `ggscatterstats()` to show up in these contexts, you need to save the `ggscatterstats` plot as a variable in one code chunk, and explicitly print it using the `grid` package in another chunk, like
+If you include a `ggscatterstats()` plot inside an `R Notebook` or `R Markdown` code chunk, you will notice that running the chunk doesn’t return any output nor does it give any error.
+In order to get a `ggscatterstats()` to show up in these contexts, you need to save the `ggscatterstats` plot as a variable in one code chunk, and explicitly print it using the `grid` package in another chunk, like this:
-this:

 ``` r
 # include the following code in your code chunk inside R Notebook or Markdown